-These media sources are slightly to moderately conservative in bias.
+These media sources are slight to moderately conservative in bias.
 They often publish factual information that utilizes loaded words (wording that attempts to influence an audience by using appeal to emotion or stereotypes) to favor conservative causes.
-These sources are generally trustworthy for information, but may require further investigation.
+These sources are generally trustworthy for information but may require further investigation.
 See all Right-Center sources.

 Factual Reporting: HIGH

-Read our profile on Canadian government influence on media.
+Read our profile on the Canadian government’s influence on media.

 Funded by / Ownership

-The Edmonton Journal is owned by PostMedia, which owns several right leaning media outlets throughout Canada.
-According to a report in the left leaning CanadaLand, PostMedia has directed its publications to be more “reliably conservative.”
-The newspaper is funded through advertising and subscription fees.
+The Edmonton Journal is owned by PostMedia, which owns numerous right-leaning media outlets throughout Canada.
+According to a report in the left-leaning CanadaLand, the PostMedia Network has directed its publications to be more “reliably conservative.”
+Chatham Asset Management, a New Jersey-based hedge fund, holds a large equity stake in PostMedia.
+The newspaper generates revenue through advertising and subscription fees.

 Analysis / Bias